ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 The McLennan motor is a controller that support multiple independent motors.

 **WARNING: Unlike many other motor controllers that remember settings through autosave the McLennan exclusively uses macros.
-This means for changing parameters in a persistent way you will need to change them in the IOC configuration rather than the motor details panel**
+This means for changing parameters in a persistent way you will need to change them in the IOC configuration rather than the motor details panel, otherwise they will get lost on IOC restart**

 ## Behaviour

 ### Motor Resolution
-The motor resolution is set with the *MSTP***n** IOC macros and is in units of `steps/mm`, this will be inverted by the IOC internally as the motor record `MRES` uses `mm/step`.
+The motor resolution is set with the *MSTP***n** IOC macros and in units of `steps/mm` (same as in SECI/labview), this will be inverted by the IOC internally as the EPICS motor record `MRES` field uses the inverse `mm/step`.

 ### Encoder Resolution
 The encoder ratio rather than encoder resolution is set with the *ERES***n** IOC macros, this is a string like `400/4096` and bears no direct relation to the motor record `ERES`.
-As the mclennan driver pretends to be open loop (no encoder as per `MSTA` field) whatever mode it is running in, motor record `ERES` is not actually used and is set to `0` in the `st.cmd`
+As the mclennan driver pretends to be open loop (no encoder as per `MSTA` field) whatever mode it is running in, motor record `ERES` is not actually used and is set to `0` in the `st.cmd` and then may show as the same value as motor record `MRES` later on.

-The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`.
+The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`, in SECI/labview this was referred to as `Numerator / Demoninator`.
 So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
-For closed loop mode to work this needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`.
-It is possible to work this out by e.g. going to console, doing a small MR relative move and comparing command (CP) and actual (AP) position. `dbior` on an ioc now shows these values, as does the `QP` command at the motor low level serial interface.
+For closed loop (encoder feedback) controller mode to work this ratio needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`, if teh ratio isn't right the motor will fail to get position leading to many retries and an error.
+It is possible to work this the ratio by e.g. going to motor console (PuTTY/hterm), doing a small MR relative move and comparing command position (CP) and actual position (AP). `dbior` comand on an ioc window now shows these values, as does the `QP` command at the motor low level serial interface.
 The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual (AP) position.
 If encoder and motor move in opposite directions, add a minus sign to encoder ratio.

 ### Velocity
-The McLennan motor velocity is set with the *VELO***n** IOC macros, the value set is in `mm/second`.
+The McLennan motor velocity is set with the *VELO***n** IOC macros, the value set is in `mm/second`, same units as EPICS motor record uses.

 ### Acceleration
-The IOC macro *ACCL***n** for acceleration is the the number of seconds under linear acceleration to reach maximum speed, the same as the motor record (The acceleration value on the device is the acceleration in units of `step/s^2`, It is calculated in the IOC as velocity divided by the product of the motor resolution and ACCL value.)
+The IOC macro *ACCL***n** for acceleration is the the number of seconds under linear acceleration to reach maximum speed, the same convention as the EPICS motor record (The acceleration value on the device is the acceleration in units of `step/s^2`, it is calculated in the IOC as velocity divided by the product of the motor resolution and ACCL value.)

 ### Setting the motor position/offset
 See [Set the raw position of the motor without moving it](Set-the-raw-position-of-the-motor-without-moving-it)

 ### Homing

-There are several homing modes on the McLennan set via the home macro.
-The choice of mode depends on the motor, 1 and 3 (constant velocity homes to limits) are controlled by SNL, others by motor internally.
+There are several homing modes on the McLennan set via the `HOME` macro.
+The choice of mode depends on the motor, modes 1 and 3 (constant velocity homes to limit switches) are controlled by SNL, others by controller `HD` (home to datum) command.
 Modes are:

 * 0: Controller does internal home to an external home signal.
 * 1: Do a reverse constant velocity move until limit switch is hit, but do not zero the motor (this is deprecated)